xXleowXx/gitlab-charts/doc/advanced/external-object-storage/aws-iam-roles.md

 There is a [pull request](https://github.com/s3tools/s3cmd/pull/1112) to mitigate this issue, but it has yet to be accepted into the `s3cmd` code base.

-#### Troubleshooting IAM roles for service accounts
+## Troubleshooting

-One can test if the IAM role is correctly setup and that GitLab is accessing S3 using the IAM role.
-This is accomplished by logging into the `taskrunner` pod and installing the `awscli` Python package.
+You can test if the IAM role is correctly set up and that GitLab is accessing S3 using the IAM role by logging into the `taskrunner` pod and installing the `awscli` Python package:

 ```shell
 kubectl exec -it <TASK RUNNER POD> bash
 pip install awscli
 ```

-With the `awscli` package installed verify that you are able to communicate with the AWS API with the following command.
+With the `awscli` package installed, verify that you are able to communicate with the AWS API:

 ```shell
 /home/git/.local/bin/aws sts get-caller-identity